MoonPoet/xaprb-src/content/blog/how-venture-capitalists-have-helped.md

 If you'd asked me in 2013, I think I would have said that investors were perhaps exaggerating how much they could help us.
 I'd have said "all they do is say they'll make introductions, and introductions are just going to use up precious time I need to conserve."
-It's true that this was all I was able to hear at that time, and it's probably true that some investors don't offer much more than this.
-I've also gotten offers of help that I haven't found helpful; I take what I like and leave the rest, so that's fine.
-I'm biased by the investors I've chosen, but I've received help I didn't expect, didn't know I needed, and has made a big difference to the business.
+That's not what I've found.
+I've received help I didn't expect, didn't know I needed, and has made a big difference to the business.

+*PS: If I've omitted anything you've done for me, it's forgetfulness, not passive aggressiveness.*

 [Pic Credit](https://commons.wikimedia.org/wiki/File:Shuttle_Carrier_Aircraft_diagram.svg)